 Q: Is Taiwan a poor third world country?

 A: No, Taiwan has the same GPD PPP as Australia.
 The average annual salary is about 25,000 USD, unemployment is less than 4%, and poverty is basically nonexistent.
-Much of Taiwan's economy is based on high-tech industry such as semiconductor manufacturing.
+Much of Taiwan's economy is based on high-tech industries such as semiconductor manufacturing.

 Q: Is Taiwan child/wheelchair friendly?